lovetoys/lovetoys/README.md

 #### Entity:removeComponent(name)

+name = Name of the component class
 typeof(name) = String
-name = Name of the Component class

 Removes a component from this particular entity.

 #### Entity:getComponent(Name)

-typeof(name) = String
-name = Name of the Component class
+name = Name of the component class typeof(name) = String

 Returns the particular component.
 Returns `nil` if the Entity has no component with the name `name`.